coreos/custom-coreos-disk-images/README.md

 oc adm release info --image-for rhel-coreos
 ```

-or from quay using a pull secret like:
+or from quay specifying the version like:

 ```
-oc adm release info --registry-config /path/to/pull-secret --image-for=rhel-coreos quay.io/openshift-release-dev/ocp-release:4.15.1-x86_64
+oc adm release info --image-for=rhel-coreos quay.io/openshift-release-dev/ocp-release:4.18.2-x86_64
 ```

-where you can replace `4.15.1` with the version of OpenShift you are currently targeting.
+where you can replace `4.18.2` with the version of OpenShift you are currently targeting.

 Now you can do a container build.
 Here is an example `Containerfile`
 that layers a single package from EPEL: